cypso05/salaryCalculator/README.md

 This Simple application shows how to combine the power of python and javascript to make a simple user friendly web application.
 There is room for improvement.

-I also attached a python template # dybamicHTML.py that is able to generate dynamic HTML5 pages.
+I also attached a python template **# dynamicHTML.py** file that is able to generate dynamic HTML5 pages.
 The template can be modified to produce an entirely different result.